smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 The ontology uses the namespace `https://w3id.org/time-fn#` with the recommended prefix `tfn:`.
 This specification defines the semantics of each function and provides an ontology for integrating time-aware logic into SPARQL queries.
 The ontology relies on the [Function Ontology (FnO)](cite:cites de2016ontology) to formally describe the semantics, inputs, and outputs of each function.
-FnO provides a reusable and machine-readable vocabulary for specifying function metadata, which is well-suited for describing SPARQL extension functions.
+FnO provides a reusable and machine-readable vocabulary for specifying function metadata, well-suited for describing SPARQL extension functions.
-This approach aligns with best practices in the Semantic Web community and mirrors how the GeoSPARQL specification defines its own extension function set using FnO[^GeoSPARQLFunctions].
+This approach aligns with Semantic Web best practices and mirrors GeoSPARQL’s extension function set defined using FnO[^GeoSPARQLFunctions].
-By adopting the same method, the Time Functions can be consistently documented, discovered, and potentially reused by other tools and specifications.
+By adopting this method, the Time Functions can be consistently documented, discovered, and potentially reused by other tools and specifications.

 [^GeoSPARQLFunctions]: [https://github.com/opengeospatial/ogc-geosparql/blob/master/vocabularies/functions.ttl](https://github.com/opengeospatial/ogc-geosparql/blob/master/vocabularies/functions.ttl)

 ### Motivation and Design

-Time Functions treats all temporal literals as time intervals.
-Each literal is interpreted as the range of time it could plausibly represent, defined by its earliest and latest possible interpretations.
+Time Functions treats all temporal literals as time intervals, interpreted as the range of time they could represent based on their earliest and latest possible interpretations.
-For instance, a literal like `"2025-08"^^xsd:gYearMonth` can be understood as spanning from the start of August 1st (`"2025-08-01T00:00:00-14:00"^^xsd:dateTime`) to the end of August 31st (`"2025-08-31T23:59:59+14:00"^^xsd:dateTime`).
+For instance, a literal `"2025-08"^^xsd:gYearMonth` spans from August 1st (`"2025-08-01T00:00:00-14:00"^^xsd:dateTime`) to August 31st (`"2025-08-31T23:59:59+14:00"^^xsd:dateTime`).
 Floating date-time values, without explicit time zone information, are interpreted as intervals that encompass all possible time zone offsets—following the [W3C XML Schema Recommendation](cite:cites v_biron_xml_2004) to consider the full ±14:00 hour range, rather than a fixed default like UTC.

 By shifting from point-based to interval-based reasoning, these functions enable meaningful comparisons across data types, handle ambiguities introduced by missing time zones or precision, and make temporal filtering in SPARQL more reliable and consistent.